How do you measure success when finishing up a client project?

 So, saying goodbye can feel unnatural.

-But.
-We love to leave a client that is now ready to build and progress on their own.
+But we like to leave a client that is now ready to build and progress on their own.
 We look at a number of factors to measure our own success with a client and we want to share with you here four of those areas:

 - KPIs: That the organisation’s original brief and KPIs of their project met with success.